tomgp/words/_posts/2019-06-11-uncertainty.md

 ---

-A perfect example of how Costikyan gets things when they don't conform to his notion of what constitutes a proper game is <a href="https://web.archive.org/web/20100115094429/http://playthisthing.com/minecraft">this review of Minecraft</a> from 2010.
+A perfect example of how Costikyan doesn't get things when they don't conform to his notion of what constitutes a proper game is <a href="https://web.archive.org/web/20100115094429/http://playthisthing.com/minecraft">this review of Minecraft</a> from 2010.